josmar-crwdstffng/angular/aio/content/guide/deprecations.md

 <div class="alert is-helpful">

 Features and APIs that were deprecated in v6 or earlier are candidates for removal in version 9 or any later major version.
-For information about Angular's deprecation and removal practices, see [Angular Release Practices](guide/releases#deprecation-practices "Angular Release Practices: Deprecation practices").
+For information about the deprecation and removal practices in Angular, see [Angular Release Practices](guide/releases#deprecation-practices "Angular Release Practices: Deprecation practices").

 For step-by-step instructions on how to update to the latest Angular release, use the interactive update guide at [update.angular.io](https://update.angular.io).